jasonthekim/coe332-homework/homework07/README.md

 - Furthemore, the orange boxes list all the epochs or countries, and the purple boxes return specific info about the desired country/region/city.

 ### Citation (Link to Midterm Project)
-You may access the Midterm Project through [this link](https://github.com/jasonthekim/SimplificationOfISS)
+You may access the Midterm Project by clicking on [this link](https://github.com/jasonthekim/SimplificationOfISS)